Quantum Adaptive Self-Attention for Quantum Transformer Models: Introduction

 \section{Introduction}

-Transformer architectures \cite{vaswani2017attention} have emerged as the backbone of modern deep learning, powering state-of-the-art models in natural language processing, vision, and sequential prediction.
-Their core strength lies in the self-attention mechanism, which models long-range dependencies dynamically.
-However, this comes at a significant computational cost—quadratic in sequence length—hindering real-time applications and large-scale deployment.
+Transformer architectures~\cite{vaswani2017attention} have become the backbone of modern deep learning, powering state-of-the-art models across natural language processing, computer vision, and sequential prediction.
+Their core strength lies in the self-attention mechanism, which dynamically models long-range dependencies.
+However, this comes at a significant computational cost---quadratic in sequence length---motivating the search for alternative attention paradigms.

-Meanwhile, quantum computing has introduced new paradigms in learning representations through entanglement and high-dimensional Hilbert spaces.
-Motivated by this, we explore the fusion of quantum computing and Transformers, focusing on enhancing attention mechanisms with quantum adaptability.
+Quantum computing offers a compelling candidate: parameterized quantum circuits (PQCs) operate in exponentially large Hilbert spaces and can represent correlations that are classically intractable to express compactly~\cite{havlicek2019supervised}.
+Recent work has explored quantum-enhanced sequence models, including quantum LSTMs~\cite{chen2022quantum} and quantum Transformer variants~\cite{cai2024qnnformer}, which replace classical components wholesale with variational quantum circuits.
+However, a fundamental question remains unanswered: \emph{how much quantum integration is actually beneficial, and where should it be placed?}

-In this work, we introduce Quantum Adaptive Self-Attention (QASA)—a hybrid classical-quantum attention module designed to replace traditional dot-product operations with a learnable parameterized quantum circuit.
-Unlike purely quantum or classical models, QASA offers a practical balance: classical encoder layers ensure stable training, while a quantum-enhanced final layer boosts expressiveness and captures non-classical correlations.
+In this work, we propose Quantum Adaptive Self-Attention (QASA), a hybrid architecture designed around a principle of \textbf{architectural parsimony}---the idea that the most one can gain from a quantum layer comes not from maximizing quantum resources, but from placing minimal quantum computation at the optimal position.
+QASA retains $N{-}1$ classical Transformer encoder layers and replaces only the value projection in the \emph{final} layer with a PQC, using just 36 trainable quantum parameters.
+This stands in contrast to approaches such as QLSTM (128 quantum parameters) and QnnFormer (90 quantum parameters), which distribute quantum computation across the entire model.